-Python has been in use since the 1980s, and it’s still one of the most popular languages.
+Python has been used since the 1980s and is still one of the most popular languages.
 It’s incredibly versatile and is used for everything from creating artificial intelligence systems in games to data science.
 It is open-source, well-supported, and easy to learn.
 For these reasons, many organizations rely on Python for various tasks.

 Specifically used to query relational databases, SQL is one of the foundational languages for data scientists.
-Over the last few years, it has been rising in popularity as analytics become increasingly important for enterprises across industries.
+Over the last few years, it has increased in popularity as analytics become increasingly important for enterprises across industries.

-Designed to be used with any operating system, Java is a universal language that is great for networking.
+Designed to be used with any operating system, Java is a universal language for networking.
 It is pretty similar to C++, so many programmers know both languages.

 HTML (HyperText Markup Language) forms the basis of websites and is easy to learn.
 Many people started programming by building websites in HTML.
 Today, it is typically integrated with other languages to produce more interactive and visually attractive sites.

 A language developed by Microsoft, C# is flexible and straightforward.
-One of its best attributes, besides being open-source, is the fact that it’s easy to make software that will continue working far into the future.
+Besides being open-source, one of its best attributes is that it’s easy to make software that will continue working far into the future.
 It was designed with businesses in mind, and you can use it for web, mobile, and app development.
 It is also a cross-platform language.

 Also Read: 10 Best Online Coding Games For Kids